postfixadmin/postfixadmin/ADDITIONS/README.md

 In this directory you will find additional scripts that are build by others.

+## fix-language-syntax.php

+Standalone maintenance helper for repairing a limited set of unambiguous syntax errors in language files.
+It currently handles missing semicolons on simple quoted PALANG assignments and heredoc or nowdoc terminators.

+Run it explicitly with PHP:

+    php ADDITIONS/fix-language-syntax.php languages/example.lang

+Before changing a file, it validates the complete repaired source and saves the original as .bak, .bak2, and so on without overwriting older backups.
+Ambiguous or incomplete repairs are rejected and left unchanged.
+This helper is not invoked by languages/language-update.sh or CI.

 ## change_password.tgz

 by George Vieira <george at citadelcomputer dot com dot au>